-When the SCons script has finished, all Cafu programs have been built in several build variants, namely
+When the SCons script has finished, all Cafu programs have been built in several variants:

 debugvariant contains additional program information and no code optimizations, and is often used during development and for finding and fixing bugs.

-releasevariant has program optimizations enabled in order to maximize the execution speed, and it contains no debug information.
+releasevariant has program optimizations enabled in order to maximize the execution speed and contains no debug information.
 This variant is usually shipped to end users.

-releasevariant, but also contains some debug information in order to make it suitable for use with a performance profiler.
-This variant is not being built by default, you have to call SCons with the proper parameters or edit the
+releasevariant, but also has debug information in order to make it suitable for use with a performance profiler.

 As all variants can be built for each compiler on each platform, the build process organizes the binaries in a directory hierarchy of the form